Fintech & British Patient Capital: Part 2

 British Patient Capital has a mandate to increase investment in the UK.
 How do you see UK fintech fitting into that, and what challenges and opportunities do you foresee over the coming years?

-The UK is a global leader in financial services and the value to the economy is over £100bn – so there’s a large addressable market for start-ups to disrupt.
+The UK is a global leader in financial services and the value to the economy is over £100bn – so there’s a large addressable market for start-ups to disruptLink will open in a new window.
 This activity is wide-ranging, covering a host of activities in which the UK excels including insurance, foreign exchange, capital markets and asset management.

 Britain is also unusual in having its financial centre and technology centre co-located in London (Silicon Valley is on the other side of the country from New York, for example), so there is the opportunity for cross-fertilisation of ideas, talent, and easy access to customers.